 Is your Windows Continuously Restarting?
 Try these Fixes

-It can be frustrating to have a Windows computer restart continuously, and this can result in you losing unsaved work, interrupting important tasks, or stopping you from using your computer completely.
+It can be frustrating to have a Windows computer continuously restart, as this can result in losing unsaved work, interrupting important tasks, or preventing you from using your computer completely.

 Windows Is Continuously Booting After Every Restart